20 December 2021

-As we see weather warnings issued across the country, the cold weather is beginning to bite.
+With the prospect of wintery weather and further storms upon us, the cold weather is beginning to bite.
 We wish to share some tips on preventing the escape of water from burst pipes in winter.

 The cost and inconvenience resulting from a burst pipe can be considerable.
 Just a small leak can lead to gallons of water escaping and damaging the property and its contents.